 The Amex Blue Business Plus is a rewards card.
 This means that the points you’ll earn can be used to redeem rewards on the Amex Membership Rewards portal.
 Your points can be transferred to different loyalty programs too so you have lots of rewards options to choose from.

 It’s the exact opposite of the Amex Blue Business Plus but you’ll just be earning cashback instead.
-It’s less complicated since you can just redeem the cashback as a statement credit, check, or a direct deposit.
+It’s less complicated since you can just redeem the cashback as a statement credit, check, or direct deposit.

 - Non-expiring points